10.1. Object stub generator

 To exclude unnecessary resources from the generated code, use the -r flag followed by the list of Resource IDs you want to include.

-Only the specified resources will be generated—any others will be omitted.
+Only the specified resources are generated; others are omitted.
 Resources not defined in the XML file are ignored without warning.

 For example, the following command generates only resources with IDs 2, 5, and 7: